wtsi-hgi/wes-qc/docs/wes-qc-hail.md

 spark-submit 4-genotype_qc/3a-export_vcfs_range_of_hard_filters.py
 ```

-Alternatively, to export VCFs wiht only stringent hard filter, use the 3b version of the script:
+Alternatively, to export VCFs with only stringent hard filter, use the 3b version of the script:

 ```shell
 spark-submit 4-genotype_qc/3b-export_vcfs_stingent_filters.py